slerman12/Help-me/3-Termination.md

 Chris Kanan is the only committee member who specified concerns.

 Chris Kanan suggested I innovate a new reinforcement learning systems algorithm.
 That in itself is a huge suggestion.
-Other than that, no other concrete research plan advice was provided.
 [Here](https://github.com/slerman12/Builder/commit/e8b896c75bdeb388995af912a25108dfa16a92f9) is the commit in which I innovated a new reinforcement learning systems algorithm, just prior to the July 24th date when I was notified that my stipend was going to be cut and 2nd advisor leaving.

 **"You did not schedule a make-up review."**